Michel de Castelnau: Ambassador in London

 In 1572 he was sent to England by Charles IX to allay the excitement created by the St. Bartholomew's Day Massacre, and the same year he was sent to Germany and Switzerland.
 In September 1575, he was reappointed by Henry III ambassador to Queen Elizabeth, as a successor to Bertrand de Salignac de la Mothe-Fénelon, and he remained at her court for ten years.
+During this period in London, Castelnau used his influence to promote the marriage of Queen Elizabeth with the Duke of Alençon, with a view especially to strengthen and maintain the alliance of the two countries but Elizabeth made so many promises only to break them that at last he refused to accept them or communicate them to his government.

 In England, Castelnau's wife Marie had difficult pregnancies and miscarriages and she crossed and recrossed the English channel to see physicians in France, at great expense.
-Elizabeth was godmother to their son and daughter.
-During this period in London, Castelnau used his influence to promote the marriage of Elizabeth I with the Duke of Alençon, with a view especially to strengthen and maintain the alliance of the two countries.
-But Elizabeth made so many promises only to break them that at last he refused to accept them or communicate them to his government.
+Elizabeth I was godmother to their son and daughter, and gave christening gifts including, in January 1577, a gilt double cup decorated with leopard heads.

 The Italian philosopher Giordano Bruno was a member of the Castelnau household in London for two years.
 Bruno dedicated three dialogues on the infinite nature of the universe to Castelnau.
 A suggestion that Bruno leaked confidential information from the embassy in this period, proposed by the historian John Bossy, has not gained much acceptance.
 John Bossy's conclusion that Laurent Feron was an embassy mole, passing information to Francis Walsingham remains unchallenged.
 Another Italian writer and linguist, John Florio, worked for Castelnau between 1583 and 1585.
 Florio was also the tutor of his daughter Katherine Maria.